carl2087/life-sort-task-app/README.md

 ## Testing

 I manually tested the application which is fully documented [HERE](MANUALTESTS.md).
 The validation testing is also included the folder.
 To the best of my knowledge all the features of the site work as expected.

+## Bugs

+Any bugs encountered during the creation of the application have been logged in the user stories with the debugging steps listed.
+Below are the bugs encountered.

+### Project would not deploy to Heroku after installing ESLint

+The application would not deploy to Heroku after installing ESLint as it kept on throwing errors in the terminal for having empty return statements in functions.
+This was caused by the try catch blocks for requests made from the API for errors being returned.
+To fix the issue I added in console.logs and commented them out and the application deployed as expected.

+### Project would not deploy to Heroku at beginning of project.

+I was receiving an error that was only showing in the Heroku build logs and not the local DEV enviroment which was Module build failed (from ./node_modules/babel-loader/lib/index.js).
+To fix the issues I moved the "@babel/plugin-proposal-private-property-in-object": "^7.21.11" to the dependencies list in package.json.

+### During manual testing could not always see the error feedback

+Whilst manually testing the application I could not always see the error feedback for the non field errors as it sometimes could appear below the visible screen at the bottom of the form.
+To fix this and create a better user experience I moved the error feedback to above the submit button which ensured the feedback would always be on the visible screen.

+To the best of my knowledge there are no further bugs left in the application.

+## Technologies used

+### Main languages used

+Back-end and front-end are included

+ * HTML5
+ * CSS3
+ * JavaScript (specifically the JSX of React)
+ * Python
+ * SQL - Postgres

+### Frameworks, Libraries & Programs Used

+ * Google Fonts : For the site fonts
+ * GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
+ * GitHub : To store my repository for submission.
+ * Balsamiq : Was used to create mockups of the project prior to starting.
+ * Am I Responsive? : To ensure the project looked good across all devices.
+ * [Favicon.io](https://favicon.io/) : To provide the code & image for the icon in the tab bar.
+ * Django : Used to build the backend database that serves as an API for the front-end project.
+ * React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
+ * ReactJS : To build the components that would collectively form the front-end application.
+ * Excel : To create the database schemas.
+ * [Flat Icon](https://www.flaticon.com/) : To add icons to the social links in the footer & navigation sections.
+ * Affinity Photo : To create the Lifesort logos.